Gerontology Student Ambassadors

 - have an understanding of and ability to educate others about potential career options in the field of gerontology

 Students who have a genuine interest in gerontology and interacting and networking with other students, faculty and professionals in the community are encouraged to apply for an ambassador position.
-Ambassador applications are accepted in March and notified about selection in April for the following academic year.
+Ambassador applications are accepted in the spring semester for service in the following academic year.

 Need more information on our ambassador program?
 Please contact us at firstname.lastname@example.org or 785-532-5945.